Lake Of The Ozarks Missouri, USA Travel Guide

 For most casual and mid-range restaurants, reservations are not often required, though they are advisable for popular waterfront spots, especially on summer weekends.
 Fine dining establishments may require them.

 A beloved staple of Midwest and Southern cuisine.
 Freshwater catfish, often locally sourced or from nearby regions, is breaded in cornmeal and deep-fried until golden and crispy.
-It usually comes with coleslaw, french fries, and tartar sauce.
+It usually includes coleslaw, french fries, and tartar sauce.

 Find this at many casual diners and lakeside restaurants.

 While not specific to the Lake, Missouri is known for its BBQ.
-You will find various smoked meats like ribs, pulled pork, and brisket, often served with a sweet and tangy tomato-based sauce (Kansas City style).
+You will find various smoked meats like ribs, pulled pork, and brisket, usually accompanied by a sweet and tangy tomato-based sauce (Kansas City style).

-Available at dedicated BBQ joints and some casual restaurants around the Lake.
+Available at dedicated BBQ joints and some casual restaurants by the Lake.

-This St. Louis specialty may appear on menus in the Lake area.
+This St. Louis specialty may appear on the menu in the Lake area.
 Meat-filled ravioli are breaded and deep-fried until crispy, served with marinara sauce for dipping.

 Search Italian-American restaurants or appetizer sections of some general American restaurants.